werednnbs/merlis-ui-work/README.md

 For installation..

-All the interface coding is placed on the sentence.
+All the interface coding is placed on the function on the each file.

 if app.ENABLE_WEREDNNBS_UIGAME: